rabaur/ebd-website-jekyll/_exercises/exercise2.md

 ## 2. `arxitect` Tutorial

 > `arxitect` is a research prototype, and thus there might still be bugs and issues.
 Please feel free to email `raphael.baur@ai.ethz.ch` if you experience problems.
 Also, please suggest ideas for features.
 We will try to resolve any issues quickly, but we will keep a log of common bugs (that cannot be fixed quickly) here.
-Please go through the instructions for this list before sending an email.
+Please go through the instructions thoroughly before sending an email. **Note that arxitect needs to be connected to the internet to save your progress.
+If you are offline, you can still use the tool, but you will not be able to save your progress.**

 **Known issues or limitations**:
 - When creating a project, there are no thumbnails.
 When leaving the project, the thumbnail is only updated after refresh.